aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 2.5 Canny Hysteresis

-However, there're also so-called "weak" edges needed to be process.
+However, there're also so-called "weak" edges needed to be processed.
 Canny Hysteresis is an improved solution for Canny Edge Detection.

 ```js
 function createHistogram(canvas) {